Waitress CV Example, Writing Tips & Questions

 - Use fancy fonts, graphics or extravagant colors.
 Keep it simple!
 Using uncommon font types or including infographics on your CV might make it difficult for an ATS to scan it.

 - Write “references available upon request.”
-While adding this phrase to your CV might not cost you the job, it’s outdated and takes up valuable CV real estate.
+While adding this phrase to your CV might not cost you the job, it’s outdated and takes up valuable CV space.
 Recruiters and hiring managers expect job applicants to have references and will ask you for them later in the hiring process.

 Research the company.